 Food: Breakfast (6 a.m.) and lunch (10:30 a.m.) are varied and of good quality.
-There is always a choice of two or three vegetarian meals and sometimes fruit.
-After noon no meals should be taken (drinks such as milk, tea, coffee, and yoghourt are permitted).
+Breakfast consists usually from rice and various vegatable dishes.
+At the noon time there is one vegetarian and one non-vegetarian meal, with plenty of side dishes, rice vegetables and tee for drink.
+There is plenty of soy sauce, brown sugar and spicy red chillies.
+After noon no meals should be taken (drinks such as milk, tea, coffee, and yoghurt are permitted).
 Drinking water is filtered and therefore potable (to be safe, bring own disinfectant, or boil).
+At 5p.m. there is a warm soy milk for drink.